gradle/.github/SECURITY.md

 ## Out-of-Scope
 ### Domains Out-of-Scope
-If a DNS Record is pointing to a third party SaaS provider, it's likely out of scope of our Vulnerability Disclosure Policy on the basis that it's pointing to a third party that we can't authorise testing against.
+If a DNS Record is pointing to a third party SaaS provider, it's likely out of scope of our Vulnerability Disclosure Policy on the basis that it's pointing to a third party that we can't authorize testing against.
 Such as;

  - t.gradle.com
  - go.gradle.com